kish191919/House_Price_Project_by_Python/README.md

 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset

 ### File descriptions
-- train.csv : the training set
+- train.csv : The training set
-- test.csv : the test set
+- test.csv : The test set
-- data_description.txt : full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here
+- data_description.txt : Full description of each column
-- sample_submission.csv : a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms
+- sample_submission.csv : Sample submission file

 ### Evaluation Method
 Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
-(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)

 ### Competition Timeline
 - Start Date: 8/30/2016 1:08 AM UTC